-- Corporate bonds, typically senior unsecured debt issued by investment-grade banks and non-financial companies. - Equity, particularly basket reproducing market indexes such as the FTSE-100, CAC and DAX. - Covered bonds such as pfandbrief, which are secured by pools of public loans or mortgages held on the balance sheet of the issuer but ring-fenced in statute by special public laws.
+- Corporate bonds, typically senior unsecured debt issued by investment-grade banks and non-financial companies. - Equity, particularly baskets reproducing market indexes such as the FTSE-100, CAC and DAX.

+- Covered bonds such as pfandbrief, which are secured by pools of public loans or mortgages held on the balance sheet of the issuer but ring-fenced in statute by special public laws.
 Covered bonds issued in countries with stronger banking sectors have been increasing in popularity as collateral, in part, because regulators have signalled its acceptability to meet regulatory liquidity ratios. - Mortgage-backed securities (MBS), particularly residential MBS (RMBS), which are held off the balance sheet of the mortgage issuer and ring-fenced contractually within bankruptcy-remote special purpose vehicles (SPV).
 To be widely accepted as collateral, these issues need to be AAArated.
-However, use of this type of asset as collateral fell back during the crisis, because of contagion from MBS backed by sub-prime mortgages and rising default rates in some housing markets. - Asset-backed securities (ABS) and other structured securities (CDO, CLO, CLN, etc), which are held off the balance sheet of the originator of the underlying assets and ring-fenced contractually within bankruptcy-remote special purposes vehicles (SPV).
-A AAA-rating is required by most investors.
-This type of asset also suffered during the crisis, because of contagion from securities backed by collateral pools which were themselves backed by sub-prime mortgages or MBS. - Money market securities such as treasury bills but, in some countries, certificates of deposit (CD) and commercial paper (CP).

-- Bank loans, also referred to as credit claims.
+However, use of this type of asset as collateral fell back during the crisis, because of contagion from MBS backed by sub-prime mortgages and rising default rates in some housing markets. - Other asset-backed securities (ABS) and resecuritisations (CDO, CLO, CLN, etc), which are held off the balance sheet of the originator of the underlying assets and ring-fenced contractually within bankruptcy-remote special purposes vehicles (SPV).
+Most investors require a AAA-rating on such assets.
+This type of asset also suffered during the crisis, because of contagion from securities backed by collateral pools which included sub-prime mortgages or MBS. - Money market securities such as treasury bills and, in some countries, certificates of deposit (CD) and commercial paper (CP). - Bank loans, also referred to as credit claims.
 Bank loans need to be made transferable in order to be used as collateral, which can be a legal challenge in some jurisdictions.
-Because they are not traded, parties have to estimate the value, but banks are comfortable with the valuation of loans.
-Bank loans are seen as a deep pool of high-quality collateral assets that could help to alleviate the emerging global shortage of collateral. - Gold.
+Because they are not traded, parties have to estimate the value.
+Bank loans are seen as a deep pool of high-quality collateral assets that could help to alleviate a possible global shortage of collateral. - Gold.
 This is a very specialised type of collateral but its use has been boosted by the interest in gold generated by the crisis.

 Assets that pose material credit and/or liquidity risks can be used as collateral but not for their full market value.
-Instead, the collateral value of the asset is usually set below its market value in order to take account of potential price volatility between margin calls, the probable high cost of liquidation in the event of a default and other risks).
+Instead, the collateral value of the asset is usually set below its market value in order to take account of potential price volatility between margin calls, the probable high cost of liquidation in the event of a default and other risks.
 The difference is called a haircut or initial margin (see question 21).